 Why now, in a mobile-everything era, companies launch web-based applications?

-Apparently, there’s a number of users that need Instagram in their browsers.
+Apparently, there are a number of users that need Instagram in their browsers.
 And as the company tries to satisfy all the demands, Instagram launched a web version and filled the gap.

 Web-based application: is it still something businesses go for?

-Here’s what Kevin Systrom, CEO at Instagram, said:
+Here’s what Kevin Systrom, ex-CEO at Instagram, said:

 It was quite a long time ago, though.
-Now, the Internet industry drifted to a mobile-first tendency, and web-based applications are losing the battle.
+Now, the Internet industry has drifted to a mobile-first tendency, and the web-app-first age is over.

 Telegram, an instant messaging app, was launched for iOS and Android platforms in 2013.
 In 2014, the unofficial web version saw the world.
 Users probably wanted to have instant access to their Telegram messages on their laptops, even at work or when they forget their smartphones at home.
 The Telegram team responded to the expectations and released a web app.